tdbrian/Lumberjack/README.md

 ###Bult-In Lumberjack Objects (Beards)

-The alpha build of Lumberjack includes several built-in objects (beards) which provide base functionality not automatically provided by defualt HTML5.
+The alpha build of Lumberjack includes several built-in objects (beards) which provide base functionality not provided by defualt HTML5.
 Below is a list of Lumberjack Objects along with basic definitions.
 For full .beard object definitions, see the detailed Lumberjack wiki documentation (coming soon).

 - *box: 		|	A *box is similar to a div but includes default styling and unique properties for further control
 - *hBox:		|	A *hbox is a horizontal box beard with specific styling to layout children horizontally